 For commercial properties deploying Battery Energy Storage Systems (BESS) instead of just dropping HVAC load, the latest NYISO Capacity Accreditation Factors (CAFs) present a clear design signal for 2026.

-A four-hour BESS is assigned an 87.1% Unforced Capacity (UCAP) value, compared to just 52.7% for a two-hour system.
-This significantly drastically alters the ROI modeling for commercial real estate owners deciding on hardware specifications for Zone K participation.
+A four-hour BESS is assigned an 87.1% Unforced Capacity (UCAP) value, compared to 52.7% for a two-hour system.
+That changes ROI modeling for commercial real estate owners deciding whether storage specifications can support Zone K participation.

 Action Plan for Zone K Businesses: